 - Whether the apportionment of property is in lieu of or in addition to permanent alimony.

-A house may be marital property subject to equitable division in a divorce in Georgia.
+Determination of who gets the house in a divorce will depend on the circumstances.
+That is, a house may be marital property subject to equitable division in a divorce in Georgia.

-Depending on the circumstances, the marital home may consist of a marital unit and non-marital unit.
+The marital home may consist of a marital unit and non-marital unit.
 The marital portion of the marital home will be subject to division.

 For example, if a spouse already had the house prior to the marriage, and marital funds are used to reduce the mortgage, some portion of the equity in the home may be a spouse’s separate asset and other portion of the equity in the home may be marital asset.
 Courts may use the “source-of-the-funds” rule to determine the ratio between the marital portion and non-marital portion of the equity in the home.

-How does separate property become marital property
+How does separate property become marital property in Georgia?

-For example, if a spouse purchases a home under her name prior to the marriage, and then deeds the home to both herself and her spouse, to be held as joint tenants with right of survivorship, that spouse may have expressed an intent to transform her own separate property into marital property.
+For example, if a spouse purchases a home under her name prior to the marriage and then deeds the home to both herself and her spouse, to be held as joint tenants with right of survivorship, that spouse may have expressed an intent to transform her own separate property into marital property.

 Can my spouse take my retirement when assets and debts are divided?